Hybrid solar lighting

 Who invented hybrid solar lighting?

-Who came up with this brilliant idea?
-It was originally developed between about 2000 and 2007 at Oak Ridge National Laboratory (the US-government-sponsored energy lab) by a team that included Jeffrey Muhs, Dennis Earl, David Bashears, Lonnie Maxey, John Jordan, and Randall Lind.
+Who came up with the idea of HSL?
+It was first proposed in the mid-1990s and more fully developed between about 2000 and 2007 at Oak Ridge National Laboratory (the US-government-sponsored energy lab) by a team that included Jeffrey Muhs, Dennis Earl, David Bashears, L. Curt Maxey, John Jordan, and Randall Lind.
 According to the patent they filed for this invention, they

 How does hybrid solar lighting work?